 Best Remote Access Software for Small Business: Zoho Assist

-Small businesses may not have IT departments or help desks dedicated to troubleshooting—and as a result, their remote support software needs are slightly different.
+Small businesses may not have IT departments or help desks dedicated to troubleshooting—and as a result, their remote support solution needs are slightly different.
 Zoho Assist is designed for small businesses, and it’s the useful remote desktop for SMBs who are cost-conscious.

 Best for Shared Meetings: TeamViewer

 One of the standout features of TeamViewer as a remote support software tool is its versatility.
 It’s available across Windows, OS X, Linux, Android, and iOS, offering employees around the world to work remotely on and with any device they wish to use.
-There are a lot of bells and whistles built into TeamViewer—which is why it’s a tool best suited for large corporations—but the interface is reasonably user friendly to navigate.
-Built into this remote computer access program are features like wake-on-LAN, which gives users the ability to wake up a sleeping computer and put it back to sleep when finished.
+We think there are a lot of bells and whistles built into TeamViewer—which is why it’s a tool best suited for large corporations—but the interface is reasonably user friendly to navigate.
+Built into this remote computer access solution are features like wake-on-LAN, which gives users the ability to wake up a sleeping computer and put it back to sleep when finished.
 Plus: file transfer capabilities, cross-platform access, iOS screen sharing, secure unattended access, and more.

 Best for Personal Use: Splashtop

 There are two options for using Splashtop remote access: personal and business.
 Personal access includes free local access from anywhere, to everything covered on your home network.
 It’s restricted to non-commercial use, which is a nice alternative from many other remote support software options specifically skewed toward IT professionals.
-Splashtop’s Business version gives you all the basics: file transfer, remote print, access from any device, and more.
+The Splashtop Business version gives you all the basics: file transfer, remote print, access from any device, and more.

 Best for Ease-of-Use: RemotePC